yuyanwang03/ComputerGraphics/README.md

 The program will allow the user draw circles on the windows; this can be done with 2 left-mouse-click on any part that belongs to the windows and that does not belong to the toolbar (if there is a toolbar).

 Within this section, that is, every time the user types on keyboard number 3 and does not type on any other number from 1 and 5, the user can choose to draw a filled/unfilled circle.
-The program is set to be drawing unfilled circles; but the user can modify this by typing 'f' if he/she wants the circle to be drawn filles or 'u' if unfilled.
+The program is set to be drawing unfilled circles; but the user can modify this by typing 'f' key if he/she wants the circle to be drawn filled or 'u' key if unfilled.

 The user has ilimited times to switch between these two modes.